10 Reasons Why Seniors Walk with a Shuffling Gait

 A Step-By-Step Guide for How to Get Up from a Fall

-Falls can be serious business for seniors – and unfortunately, they’re more common than you might realize.
-In fact, the CDC says more than 1 in 4 people age 65 and older fall each year.
+Falls can be serious business for seniors – unfortunately, they’re more common than you might realize.
+The CDC says more than 1 in 4 people 65 and older fall annually.
 Interestingly, if you fall just once, your chances of falling again double.
-Not only that, but if older adults stay…
+Also, if older adults stay on the floor for too long or get…

 Read More